Julia Cagé: Career

 Since July 2014, Julia Cagé has been an assistant professor of Economics at Sciences Po Paris.
 In 2018, she became the Co-director of the Laboratory for Interdisciplinary Evaluation of Public Policies (LIEPP) "Evaluation of Democracy" research group.

-Publications
+Research

 Saving the media

 In February 2015, Julia Cagé published Saving the media: Capitalism, crowdfunding and democracy in French.
 By the end of 2016, it had been published in 10 other languages.